jefferyto/gedit-ex-mortis/README.md

 ## Requirements

-This plugin requires gedit 3.12 or newer.
+This plugin requires gedit 3.12 or later.

 ## Installation